SMS Tuanku Syed Putra

 Sekolah Menengah Sains Tuanku Syed Putra (Syed Putra Science Secondary School; abbreviated SMSTSP; formerly known as Sekolah Menengah Sains Perlis) is a premier boarding school located in Kangar, Perlis, Malaysia.
 In 2010, the school was awarded the Sekolah Berprestasi Tinggi or High Performance School award, a title awarded to the 20 schools in Malaysia that have met stringent criteria including academic achievement, strength of alumni, international recognition, network and linkages.

-The school specialises in soccer, innovation and invention.
-The school performance in the recent Penilaian Menengah Rendah (2013) is the best in Perlis and fourteenth ranking in Sekolah Berasrama Penuh with 76.92% students gaining straight A's with GPS 1.0526 while Sijil Pelajaran Malaysia is the best in Perlis with 30 students obtaining straight A's.
+The school specialises in rugby, cricket, soccer, innovation and invention.
+The school's performance in the Penilaian Menengah Rendah (2013) was the best in Perlis and ranked fourteenth among the Sekolah Berasrama Penuh with 76.92% students gaining straight A's and GPS rating of 1.0526 while Sijil Pelajaran Malaysia was the best in Perlis with 30 students obtaining straight A's.

+History

+The school were opened on 1973.